 How Long Does It Take One Drink to Leave Your System?

 Unfortunately, there is not a clear-cut answer to this question.
-A number of factors affect how much alcohol it takes to become impaired or how long a drink remains in your system.
+Several factors affect how much alcohol it takes to become impaired or how long a drink remains in your system.
 These factors include:

 - The type of alcohol you are drinking